CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 ## Installation

+Download the latest release from this repo.
 Before starting the Notepad++ make sure you run Notepad++Portable.exe, because if you run notepad++.exe directly all small configurations will be lost.

 - You can install Notepad++ via PortableApps and replace `PortableApps/Notepad++Portable/` with this Notepad++, but it's not necessary.